yeslogic/prince-docs/docs/javascript.md

 ## JavaScript in Prince

-Prince supports most of ECMAScript 5th edition (ES5), with the exception of strict mode.
+Prince supports most of ECMAScript 5th edition (ES5).
+Strict mode is enabled with `"use strict"` declarations.

 ES6 is not fully supported yet, and later editions of ECMAScript are not supported.

 Author scripts in the HTML documents are not run by default - JavaScript needs to be explicitly enabled.
 See [Applying JavaScript in Prince](prince-input.md#applying-javascript-in-prince) for details.